Saifool/Portfolio_Project/README.md

+# Portfolio_Project

-# SQL DATA EXPLORATION
+# 1. SQL DATA EXPLORATION
 I have done some data exploration using SQL.
-This is my frist part of my SQL protfolio project.
+This is the first part of my SQL portfolio project.
-Here I have practised SQL query on Covid death and vaccination data from 'Our world in data' and link: https://ourworldindata.org/covid-deaths (Note: Data in the link regularly updated).
+I have practised SQL query on COVID death and vaccination data from 'Our world in data' and link: https://ourworldindata.org/covid-deaths (Note: Data in the relation is regularly updated).
-Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.
+Skills used: Joins, CTEs, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.

+# Microsoft Power BI Dashborads